 Computers in Society: 2019-2020

-Week 6 Digital technologies and political power
+Week 2 Digital Technologies and political power

-Week 8 Values and Design
+Week 8 Values, Design and Responsible Innovation.

 It is recommended that students read:

 There are no set texts for the course but it is recommended that students read the following: